 It means a lot to me to be awarded this scholarship in recognition of the work I have done to better my community.
 Being acknowledged for my work with kids is truly rewarding, because I care a great deal about the impact I make at the summer camps and it is my first priority to create a safe and positive environment for all.
 This scholarship is going to help me pay for college to further my education about child development. – Emily Goldberg

 Receiving this scholarship encourages me to keep working hard.
-I love serving my community and this honor from David J. Crouse & Associates lets me know that there are people out there who believe in me and love my community too.
+I love serving my community and this honor from Crouse Erickson lets me know that there are people out there who believe in me and love my community too.
 Not only does this scholarship sow into my degree, but into the work I am doing in my community.
 So, ultimately, the community benefits from this scholarship. – Ashley Tetzlaff

 Finally, thank you to all our applicants.
 Please check back to apply again next year.

 For the past two summers, I have worked as a counselor at Hiawatha Specialty Camp, a local community center that sponsors a range of summer camp activities for children, ages 5 to 11 years.
 Each summer, I lead sport camps for kids from a variety of backgrounds, each with different learning styles and abilities.

 Leading camps with kids who have such a range of abilities has proven to be a challenge, and I found this especially to be true with a group I led in a tennis camp.
 Typically, when I begin to work with a new group, I focus upon the kids getting to know one another, treating one another with respect and building their comfort with the group so they are willing to try new things and ask questions.
 Usually this approach helps me to establish a cohesive group that can work together and enjoy learning a new sport.